 Product code BRIVIORIFLESSI Bottle Size 0.75 Winemaker Guido Brivio Serving Suggestion 18°C. Best if opened and decanted at least an hour before serving.
-Featured Themes Last Chance Style Red, Single Variety, Dry, Still Variety Merlot Key Features Oaked, "Slow Wine" Winemaking Malolactic Country Switzerland Region(s) Ticino Ripeness Normal Closure Natural Cork Aged In Barrel (new) Vintages 2005, 2012 729 vintage: 2012 size: 0.75 stock: 11 available for London Van delivery, courier, slow delivery, HQ and warehouse pickup
+Featured Themes Last Chance Style Red, Single Variety, Dry, Still Variety Merlot Key Features Oaked, "Slow Wine" Winemaking Malolactic Country Switzerland Region(s) Ticino Ripeness Normal Closure Natural Cork Aged In Barrel (new) Vintages 2005, 2012 729 vintage: 2012 size: 0.75 stock: 10 available from London Warehouse

 product code: alcohol: 13.2 last checked in: 2018-05-23